mileslathan/Hearthstone-Deck-Project/README.md

 ## APP Description
 This App, is designed to serve as a repository of information based on Blizzard Entertainment's card game titled Hearthstone.
 Using the app, users can search for a multitude of different cards data.
 Users that have registered can save popular cards to their 'collections' and use these collections to theorycraft their own personal decks.

+## Inspiration
+Back in 2014, I remember playing Hearthstone a lot while finishing my college education.
+The release of the game is very nostalgic and doing this project reminded me how fun it was!

 Miles Lathan
 ## WIREFRAMES
 ![WIREFRAME IMG](/img/HSProjectWireFrame1.png)